Meat Puppet (video game): Gameplay

+Meat Puppet is an shooter video game played in isometric perspective across several levels.
+The objective of each level is to locate and assassinate a target within a time limit; if the player fails to do so, a detonator attached to their body explodes and the level is reset.
+However, once the mission objectives are completed, players are able to navigate the level before progressing.
+Players move across levels eight using a mouse mode: pointing with the mouse and dragging, and using point and click controls to shoot a weapon, or a keyboard mode that mixes keyboard and mouse controls.
+The player uses a weapon to shoot that is capable of firing as a machine gun, rocket launcher and flamethrower, with ammo collected throughout the level to change fire types.

 Plot

-In a dystopian, post-apocalyptic Los Angeles circa the mid-21st century—after a devastating technogenic catastrophe—society has decayed into corporate rule, environmental ruin, and abject depravity.

-The player assumes the role of Lotos (or Lotus) Abstraction, a striking yet ruthless female assassin who answers a mysterious personal ad promising “nocturnal missions.”
-Instead, she’s ambushed, memory-wiped, implanted with explosive, toxic gel sacks, and coerced into servitude by a shadowy figure known only as the Martinet.

-Controlled via a “Radio Cranial Link” and monitored by these lethal implants, Lotos is sent on a brutal mandate: eliminate the corrupt ambassadors of six powerful corporate embassies across the ruined city.
+In a dystopian, post-apocalyptic Los Angeles circa the mid-21st century, after a devastating technogenic catastrophe, society has decayed into corporate rule, environmental ruin, and abject depravity.
+The player assumes the role of Lotos (or Lotus) Abstraction, a striking yet ruthless female assassin who answers a mysterious personal ad promising "nocturnal missions".
+Instead, she is ambushed, memory-wiped, implanted with explosive, toxic gel sacks, and coerced into servitude by a shadowy figure known only as the Martinet.
+Controlled via a "Radio Cranial Link" and monitored by these lethal implants, Lotos is sent on a brutal mandate: eliminate the corrupt ambassadors of six powerful corporate embassies across the ruined city.
 Failure means sudden, devastating death.
 Helping her is Dumaine, a digital ghost or cybernetic prisoner, who communicates through her implant.
-Though still under the Martinet’s thumb, he grows increasingly sympathetic and allies with Lotos—both seek to expose and overthrow the Martinet.
+Though still under the Martinet's thumb, he grows increasingly sympathetic and allies with Lotos—both seek to expose and overthrow the Martinet.